gsomani/gsomani.github.io/_posts/2024-04-22-chessboard-puzzle.md

 issue: 2
 ---

-There is a 8x8 chess board covered with a coin placed in each of its squares.
+There is a 8x8 chess board with a coin placed in each of its squares.
 Each of the coin is either heads or tails up.
 The key of a jail room is kept under one of the squares of chessboard.
 The warden proposes to free the two prisoners if they can solve the following puzzle.

 **Puzzle**: The first prisoner is told the location of the key and he can flip atmost one coin to indicate the location of the key.
 The second prisoner needs to find the location of the keys by observing the final configuration of the board after flipping the coin.

 The video of the puzzle can be found [here](https://www.youtube.com/watch?v=wTJI_WuZSwE)